laninsky/UCE_divergence_times/README.md

 Second line:
 Your next option is which program you would rather use to estimate the pairwise divergences between your UCE loci: fastphylo or paup.
 -- fastphylo has a correction for saturation of sequences which paup doesn't have, which can be specified by "F".
 I have tested a few values and 0.95 seems to give the best minimum clade age estimates.
 However, it is more limited in distance models than paup: (possible values=JC, K2P, TN93, HAMMING,K2P)
 -- paup has a lot of options for distances.
 For the distance model itself you have JC, F81, TAJNEI, K2P, F84, HKY85, K3P, TAMNEI, GTR, ML, LOGDET, UPHOLT, NEILI.
 You can have RATES=EQUAL RATES=GAMMA.
 GAMMA rates not allowed with LOGDET.
-You can have SHAPE = real-value, PINVAR = real-value, and many more options as specified in paup (http://www.ucl.ac.uk/cecd/downloads/PAUP%20command%20reference%20manual.pdf) e.g.
+You can have SHAPE = real-value, PINVAR = real-value, and many more options as specified in paup (http://www.ucl.ac.uk/cecd/downloads/PAUP%20command%20reference%20manual.pdf)
 ```
 nexus
 fastphylo